schattenphoenix/es_applauncher/README.md

 Otherwise I suggest you support ES-DE instead.
 Leon is a great dev and invested a lot of work, I just created a small dirty app to help with one small shortcoming that will be fixed later down the line.
 He should have all the coffee he can!

+## So much text!
+TL;DR?
+- Press on app name: Disable/Enable
+- Long press on app name: Change name
+- Checkbox: Move to games
+- Save button: Save changes
+- You should still read the thing, that's what it's for!